 National Book Club Conference Foundation, Inc., is a literary organization founded by author Curtis Bunn that executes one of the premier annual literary events—referred to as Literary Bliss—featuring African-American authors and readers.
-Book lovers receive unprecedented, intimate access to the talent that creates the work they so enjoy and appreciate.
+Hundreds of book lovers receive unprecedented, intimate access to the talent that creates the work they enjoy and appreciate.

-The NBCC celebrates its 17th anniversary event at the luxurious InterContinental hotel in Atlanta, August 2-4, 2018.
-Since its inception, some of the most famous and talented authors have been a part of what the NBCC calls “literary bliss,” including Alice Walker, Walter Mosley, Terry McMillan, Iyanla Vanzant, Susan L. Taylor, Bryan Stevenson, Pearl Cleage, Hill Harper, Dr. Cornel West, Tavis Smiley, Roland S. Martin, Terrie Williams, Tyrese Gibson, Zane, Hill Harper, Eric Jerome Dickey, Kimberla Lawson Roby, Pearl Cleage, Judge Glenda Hatchette, Victoria Rowell and Stephen L. Carter, among others, including the late E. Lynn Harris, Walter Dean Myers, Bebe Moore Campbell, Francis Ray and J. California Cooper.
+The NBCC celebrates its 18th anniversary event at the Marriott Buckhead Hotel and Conference Center in Atlanta, July 31-August 2, 2020.
+Since its inception, some of the most famous and talented authors have been a part of what the NBCC calls “Literary Bliss,” including Alice Walker, Walter Mosley, Terry McMillan, Iyanla Vanzant, Susan L. Taylor, Bryan Stevenson, Pearl Cleage, Michael Eric Dyson, Hill Harper, Dr. Cornel West, Tavis Smiley, Roland S. Martin, Terrie M. Williams, Tyrese Gibson, Zane, Hill Harper, Eric Jerome Dickey, Kimberla Lawson Roby, Judge Glenda Hatchette, Victoria Rowell and Stephen L. Carter, among others, including the late E. Lynn Harris, Walter Dean Myers, Bebe Moore Campbell, Francis Ray and J. California Cooper.

 Important to the NBCC, however, is to introduce new or lesser-known authors that have created stories that are entertaining, informative and important.